-Cybercriminals use these same trojan horses to breach your computer as well as others.
+Cybercriminals use these same trojan horses to breach your computer among others.
 They then take over your computer and organize all of the infected machines into a network of bots.

-If you don’t have anti-malware software that alerts you to these kinds of threats, it’s surprisingly easy to fall victim to these trojans and unwittingly become part of a botnet.
+If you don’t have anti-malware software capable of alerting you to these kinds of threats, it’s surprisingly easy to fall victim to these trojans and unwittingly become part of a botnet.

 Examples of botnet attacks

 Botnets have been deployed to perform a whole slew of cyberattacks and illegal activities on the internet, including:

 These are unleashed to inundate websites with enough heavy traffic to overwhelm and take them down.
 Some well-known examples of DDoS attacks include:

 Also, the first quarter of 2021 brought us two new botnets cybercriminals used to carry out DDoS attacks.
 FreakOut malware is one, affecting Linux devices, and the second is the new Matryosh botnet designed to attack Android devices with the ADB (Android Debug Bridge) debug interface.